manoyes/subtend/CONTRIBUTING.md

 | :sparkles: `:sparkles:` | Introduce new features. |

 Commits should include
+- The imperative voice (like a command)
-- a short but relevant description of your commit, in the first line, that is limited to 45 characters.
+- A short but relevant description of your commit, in the first line, that is limited to 50 characters.
-- Additional information that is important to know, after the first line.
+- Additional information that is important to know, after the first line, 72 characters or fewer per line
 - A reference to the relevant issue or feature `Ref #{issue number}` , in the last line.

 Example commit:
 ```
 :fire: remove old files.